 The first week sober is a period of significant changes for the mind and body.
 You may experience acute withdrawal symptoms.
 This can include unpleasant symptoms such as headache, nausea, mood swings, and sweating.
 Withdrawal side effects are the body’s response to healing from extended heavy alcohol use.
 With time (and monitoring if necessary), these alcohol withdrawal symptoms will subside, and you will start to experience all of the rewarding health benefits of sobriety or moderation.

-It’s important to note that quitting cold turkey can be dangerous and even life-threatening, and proper withdrawal management is critical for your safety.
+Safety warning: It’s important to note that quitting cold turkey can be dangerous and even life-threatening, and proper withdrawal management is critical for your safety.
 Speaking with a physician can ensure you have a plan to cut back safely and help you manage any alcohol withdrawal symptoms.

 If you believe you are experiencing alcohol withdrawal syndrome, please contact your provider immediately and visit https://findtreatment.gov/ to find a location to get supervised detox near you.
 If this is a medical emergency, call 911